 If you own commercial property and operate a business in Florida, your business needs a disaster plan because hurricanes are a legitimate risk to those in South Florida.
-While Miami and other areas of South Florida can be hit by a hurricane at any time, the risks posed by a hurricane are even more relevant because our area is overdue for another storm.
-Despite the fact that hurricanes can have a devastating impact on your commercial property and bring your business to a standstill for months or years, they are a form of peril that can be anticipated unlike tsunamis or earthquakes.
+Despite the fact that hurricanes can have a devastating impact on your commercial property and bring your business to a standstill for months, they are a form of peril that can be anticipated unlike tsunamis or earthquakes.
 While a commercial insurance claim can provide vital compensation and financial security for your business, there are steps you can take to protect your business.

 Memorialize Property with Videos/Photos: If you have video footage or pictures of your entire business facility, office supplies, machinery/equipment, and inventory, you can more easily establish the scope and value of your loss if your insurance carrier balks at aspects of your claim.